Transformers in Medical Image Analysis: A Review

-\textbf{Others:} In addition to the abovementioned imaging modalities, other imaging technologies are adopted for the examination and diagnosis of specific diseases, \eg, dermoscopy images, which is a commonly used in the diagnosis of skin diseases.
+\textbf{Others.} In addition to the abovementioned imaging modalities, other imaging technologies are adopted for the examination and diagnosis of specific diseases, \eg, dermoscopy images \cite{melane-skin-Xie}, fundus images \cite{aldahoul2021encoding}, histopathology images \cite{ikromjanov2022whole}.
 For instance, Xie \etal \cite{melane-skin-Xie} aims to detect melanoma using dermpscopy images.
 They proposed to combine the Swin-Transformer with a parameter-free attention module SimAM to learn better features for the target classification task.
 Considering that the features fed into the classifier contain rich semantic information but lack detailed information, they designed the output of the first three Swin-Transformer Blocks as three SimAM blocks input separately, and then all SimAM block outputs including the final feature map are concatenated together to form the new final feature map, which serves as the input to the final classification layer.
 Li \etal \cite{li2021out} evaluated the performance of Transformers on the Out-of-Distribution detection tasks in medical image analysis.
 The original Vision Transformer and the Data-efficient image Transformer with multi-head, soft-distillation and hard distillation are included in their work.
 The performance of these models on skin lesion datasets HAM10000 and DermNet showed the limited performance and safety-critical problem of the Transformers for the OOD detection task.\ Ikromjanov \etal \cite{ikromjanov2022whole} applied ViT to assist pathologists to grade Prostate cancer (PCa) according to the Gleason grading system on whole slide histopathology images and showed promising results.

 As shown in Table \ref{Table:classification}, despite the excellent performance of pure Transformers in several cases, \eg, COVID-19 X-Rays, further development is also necessary for other tasks.